justjokiing/kshift/README.md

         -dw / --daywallpaper   IMAGE      - wallpaper to be changed to during the day

-        -t  / --timeout        SECONDS    - network timeout -h  / --help                      - Prints this message -i  / --install                   - creates a systemd timer and service for automatic kshift
+        -t  / --timeout        SECONDS    - network timeout

+        -i  / --info                      - Prints status and info of kshift timer and variables -h  / --help                      - Prints this message --install                         - creates a systemd timer and service for automatic kshift

       The install command will use the current script variables to write a variable file to ~/.kshift.
       Using the other command options will influence the install.